-Our selection of trees are available in a variety of shapes including columnar and conical, as well as the wider, rounder spreads of the more shrubby varieties.
-They also vary in colour, from the vibrant gold of the Stardust variety to the silver-blue tones of Chamaecyparis lawsoniana 'Pembury Blue'.
+Our Cypress trees are available in a variety of shapes including columnar and conical, as well as the wider, rounder spreads of the more shrubby varieties.
+They also vary in colour, from the vibrant gold of Chamaecyparis lawsoniana 'Stardust' to the silver-blue tones of Chamaecyparis lawsoniana 'Pembury Blue'.

 Chamaecyparis lawsoniana cultivars display flat, fern-like foliage, made up of scales rather than needles.
 Lawson's Cypress are dioecious, meaning they produce male and female cones.
 These cones are fairly small, averaging around 1cm in diameter.
 They appear green in Spring and Summer months, before adopting a brown shade in the Autumn.
 The bark of Lawson Cypress usually ranges from red-brown to silver-brown in shades, becoming vertically fissured with age.